chaosmail/chaosmail.github.com/_posts/2018-08-07-intro-to-bigdata-hadoop-and-spark.md

 comments: true
 ---

 Everyone is speaking about *Big Data* and *Data Lakes* these days.
-Many ~~technical folks~~ IT Professionals see [Apache Spark][spark-web] as *the* solution to *every* problem.
+Many IT professionals see [Apache Spark][spark-web] as *the* solution to *every* problem.
 At the same time, [Apache Hadoop][hadoop-web] has been around for [more than 10 years][hadoop-wiki] and won't go away anytime soon.
 In this blog post I want to give a brief introduction to Big Data, demystify some of the main concepts such as Map Reduce, and highlight the similarities and differences between Hadoop and Spark.

 ## Big Data